 On October 10, 1957, the world’s first major nuclear accident took place.
 The Windscale fire happened in Cumbria, U.K. and was Great Britain‘s worst nuclear accident in history.

 After World War II, the British refused to just look at how the United States and the Soviet Union raced each other in who can work with nuclear power at first and most important, who is able to launch the first nuclear weapon.
 They began their program to build their own atomic bomb soon after the war had ended and built their first nuclear reactors in the village of Seascale, Cumberland quickly.
+In the hasty efforts to build a British bomb, little attention was paid to environment and health and radioactive waste was discharged into the Irish Sea from the outset.
+Similarly, the USA and the Soviet Union dumped part of their nuclear waste.

 But in difference to the United States and the Soviet Union, Great Britain’s officials had only little experience with these technologies, especially concerning the enormous heat that is developing in the process.
 What they did not know, the Wigner effect takes place, when graphite is exposed to neutrons.
 This means that when bombarded by neutrons, the graphite that is used to slow down the free neutrons to enable the nuclear fission rection is dislocated and causes the sudden release of energy.
 The effect is named after the Hungarian American theoretical physicist and mathematician Eugene Paul Wigner, who received the Nobel Prize in 1963 for his great achievements.

+Also known as Pile 1 or Pile 2, the air-cooled graphite-moderated Windscale Reactors were the first British production facility for the manufacture of weapons-grade plutonium-239.
+It was built for the British nuclear weapons programme in the late 1940s and 1950s.
+Between the two reactors (Pile 1 and 2) was the spent fuel decay pond and a first older military reprocessing plant.
 On 7 October 1957, the technicians began the heating process, which was to be completed after three days.
 The shut down reactor of Pile 1 was started at 19:25 h with the fans switched off and stabilized at 250 °C. The reactor was then heated up to a temperature of 250 °C. The reactor was then heated up to a temperature of 250 °C. The fans were then switched off.
 Due to the released Wigner energy, the temperature was to rise to the maximum value of 350 °C. The fan was switched off at 19:25 and stabilized at 250 °C.

 On 8 October, the displays indicated that the intended temperature had not been reached.
 Since baking out had not been taken into account during planning, temperature measuring points were missing in both reactors in order to adequately monitor the baking out process, which had not yet been fully understood.
 The operating personnel therefore had to rely on empirical values and the temperature measuring points intended for normal operation.
 Although some measuring points indicated rising temperatures, the operator decided at 10:30 a.m. to continue heating the reactor.
 At 11:05 a.m. there was a sudden temperature rise of 80 Kelvin, otherwise everything remained quiet for the next one and a half days, although the graphite of the reactor core was probably already burning.